vatpac-technology/sops/docs/terminal/sydney.md

 ## Sydney Harbour Scenic Flights
 Flights may be cleared for one of two standard scenic flight routes at `A015`, **Harbour Scenic ONE** or **Harbour Scenic TWO**, which are described below.
 Pilot preference should be accommodated where traffic permits.

-Aircraft must Track via Class G airspace to Long Reef and contact SY TCU prior to reaching Long Reef requesting a ‘Harbour Scenic’ clearance.
+Aircraft must track via Class G airspace to Long Reef and contact SY TCU prior to reaching Long Reef requesting a ‘Harbour Scenic’ clearance.
 Attempt to identify the aircraft, and if a clearance cannot be given immediately, instruct the pilot to remain in Class G airspace.

 !!! example
     LOI, squawk 0542, remain clear of Class C airspace”